haykdavidi/frontend-eindopdracht-novi-foody/ReadMe.md

 ### ResultsModal

-A modal that presents search or questionnaire results to the user.
+A modal that presents search or Decide your MoodFood results to the user.

 ## APIs and Authentication